pakinui/ASLtoSpeech/README.md

 **Beta:**
 1. Source code that builds (on your computer in the lab in front of me) :white_check_mark:
-2. Full working CI pipeline (see Assignment 2’s requirements) :question:
+2. Full working CI pipeline (see Assignment 2’s requirements) :white_check_mark:
 3. Program that is nearly finished :white_check_mark:
-4. Through and extensive testing :question:
+4. Through and extensive testing :white_check_mark:
-5. Increased coverage reports :question:
+5. Increased coverage reports :white_check_mark:
 6. Fewer static analysis warnings (We have none!
 Thats pretty cool) :white_check_mark:
 7. More documentation :white_check_mark: